e-clawson/318SBA/README.md

 # Installation

-To utilize this repo, please clone it to your local device, and follow these steps:
+To utilize this repo, please clone it to your local device, and type the following comands into your terminal to configure the project:

+git init
+npm init
+npm i express
+npm i nodemon --save-dev

 # Introduction